Ethics and policy

 Multiple, redundant or concurrent publication

-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
+An author must not in publish manuscripts describing essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour.

 Acknowledgement of sources